DarakshanSaara/paymate/README.md

 This project uses **Stellar testnet credentials** (fake money).
 - Keys are intentionally visible for judge testing.
 - Get new testnet keys anytime from [Stellar Laboratory](https://laboratory.stellar.org).
+- The Firebase API key exposed in the code is safe as it's required for client-side access.
+Proper Firestore security rules have been applied to prevent unauthorized access.

 ---